Many agencies continue to believe that SEO writing revolves around one process: inserting keywords into page tags and the body of text itself.

 Fast-forward to today, and I’ve ghostwritten nearly 500 articles for multiple CEOs and helped build their personal and business brands around keywords that were positive to their respective industries.
 I’ve also written over 14,000 articles, stories, and product copy for various online publications.

 Let’s reiterate – SEO is a must for any online writing, especially from a keyword perspective, and correctly mapping those keywords to pages/posts.
 I’d say “strategically,” but that word needs to go.

 Strategy is more than just keyword research and fill in the blanks with some content; strategy also needs to imply creation of quality content that is relevant to the audience.

-Readers can recognize an authoritative voice immediately, and a fake voice even quicker, especially in 2018.
+Readers can recognize an authoritative voice immediately, and a fake voice even quicker.
 This does zilch for conversions or brand awareness, something I’ve learned during nearly two decades of studying both the art of writing and the art of SEO.

 With that said, here are the top 47 writing tips for any content writer within any type of company, from billion-dollar software designers to local pizza joints.
 The focus weighs more towards the art of writing itself, which will naturally led to the creation of quality content that search engines demand.

 Your writing must be found before you’ll have any impact.

 No matter how intelligent they become, search engine algorithms can’t recognize the best voice in a piece of writing…but if keywords are there, you’ll have the opportunity of being heard.

 2. Approach Keyword Research Like an Art